The WPI Individual Development Plan (IDP) series

 - A statistically relevant correlation has been found between trainees that develop an IDP and increased research productivity as well as increased satisfaction with mentoring received.

 - Funding agencies, such as the NIH and NSF, as well as foundations such as the American Heart Association, highly value IDPs and have established requirements around developing IDPs for grant and fellowship funding.
 Additional funding agencies are also likely to adopt IDP requirements in the future.

-The 2019 IDP program will run from September 10 to October 8, featuring 4 workshops, all from 12-1 PM in the Goat's Head Restaurant.
+The 2019 IDP program ran from September 10 to October 8, featuring 4 workshops, all from 12-1 PM in the Goat's Head Restaurant.